 - Address: 335 Smith Street, Singapore

 The rebirth of Duxton Hill has created a new foodie street in Chinatown.
 New restaurants have opened in quaint shop houses and cool bars keep springing up in a neighbourhood whose reputation used to be far from squeaky clean.
 It’s now a real pleasure to walk around Duxton Hill, down tree lined lanes where you will also find independent boutiques and quirky cafes.
 Despite being so popular, it really has a village feel to it, and makes a great place for a night out.
 Head up the hill to the end of the road, this area is cobbled and car-free.
-The restaurants here include an Italian trattoria, seafood specialist and French steakhouse, and have outdoor seating.
-Read More...
+The restaurants here include an Italian trattoria, seafood specialist and Read More...

 Latteria boasts eleven varieties of Italy’s favourite soft cheese incorporated into this delightfully Mediterranean menu with not a pizza in sight.
 With space to dine both inside and out this sunshine yellow restaurant is a real taste of Tuscany in the middle of Chinatown.
 The menu includes southern style dishes, including the homemade gnocchi with fresh pesto and poached calamari salad, but the highlights are definitely the dishes that incorporate the restaurant’s namesake, where you can really appreciate the subtle flavours of creamy mozzarella.
 Read More...